Florida firefighters hope COVID-19 killer helps first responders

 More road awaits.

-Apple users may download the app by clicking here.
-It's also available on the Google Play store.
+Apple users may download the app by

 You can also reach out if you want to be involved with the Disaster Response Team, which Amick says many citizens help out with.